bbauska/zombiePolitics/README.md

 standing this problem is what has been called the Powell Memo-released on August 23, 1971-authored by Lewis F. Powell, who would later be appointed to the Supreme Court ofthe United States.
-Powell sent the memo to the U.S. Chamber of Commerce with the title "Attack on the American Free Enterprise System."
+Powell sent the memo to the U.S. Chamber of Commerce with the title "Attack on the American Free Enterprise System."</p>

-This memo is important because it reveals the power that conservatives attrib­ uted to the political nature of education and the significance this view had in shap­ ing the long-term strategy they put into place in the 1960s and 1970s to win an ideological war against liberal intellectuals, who argued for holding government and
+<p>This memo is important because it reveals the power that conservatives attrib­
+uted to the political nature of education and the significance this view had in shap­ ing the long-term strategy they put into place in the 1960s and 1970s to win an ideological war against liberal intellectuals, who argued for holding government and